epartington/pan-os-mcp/PRD.md

 ### 2.1 Goals

-- Enable Windsurf to manage Palo Alto NGFW configurations through MCP
+- Enable MCP clients to query Palo Alto NGFW configurations through a standardized MCP interface.
-- Provide a scalable, secure, and reliable MCP service
+- Provide a scalable, secure, and reliable MCP service built **using the `modelcontextprotocol` Python SDK**.
-- Create a standard npm package that follows established MCP server patterns
+- Create a standard Python package easily installable via `pip`/`uv`.
-- Implement the server in TypeScript following the Cloudflare MCP server architecture
+- **Leverage the `FastMCP` abstraction** for rapid development and adherence to MCP patterns.
-- Ensure seamless client integration through command-based execution model
+- Ensure seamless client integration through the command-based execution model supported by the SDK.

 ### 2.2 Objectives

-- Implement three core tools: retrieve address objects, security zones, and security policies
+- Implement three core tools using `@mcp.tool` decorator: `retrieve_address_objects`, `retrieve_security_zones`, `retrieve_security_policies`.
-- Ensure compatibility with the MCP workflow for tool calling
+- Ensure compatibility with the MCP workflow for tool listing and calling as handled by `FastMCP`.
-- Package the server as an npm module that can be installed with `npm install`
+- Package the server as a standard Python module installable via `pip install .` or `uv pip install .`.
-- Enable client configuration using the standard `command`/`args` pattern used by other MCP servers
+- Enable client configuration (server invocation) using the standard `command`/`args` pattern, facilitated by SDK tools like `mcp install` or direct execution.
-- Simplify deployment by eliminating the need for manual server management
+- Simplify deployment leveraging the SDK's built-in stdio transport and execution methods (`mcp run` or `python -m ...`).
-- Leverage TypeScript for strong typing and code quality
+- Utilize the SDK's Pydantic integration for automatic request/response validation and strong typing.

 ---